Pizza with Caramelized Onions, Sautéed Mushrooms and Goat Cheese

 Pizza is one of those things that most people like.
-I love it because of it's versatility.
-You can make any type of pizza crust you want (thin, thick, white, whole wheat, etc.), choose a sauce (or none) and toppings.
-Plus, it's fun to make too!
+I love it because of its versatility.
+You can make any type of pizza crust you want (thin, thick, white, whole wheat, etc.), choose a sauce (or none), and toppings.
+Plus, it’s fun to make too!

 When Hubby and I first started making pizza, it was totally his project.
-He wanted to be in charge of making the dough, stretching the crust and choosing the toppings.
+He wanted to be in charge of making the dough, stretching the crust, and choosing the toppings.
 I was the assistant.
 But, somehow, I took over.
 Oops.

 This is one of the favorite pizzas I make, and it is for sure the one I make most often.
-I typically make it when I've bought too many mushrooms and I'm trying to use them up.
+I typically make it when I’ve bought too many mushrooms, and I’m trying to use them up.

 Making pizza crust is basically like making bread.
 You mix up the dough, knead it and let it rise.
 While it’s rising, you can prep the rest of the ingredients.